Recovered-memory therapy: Research

 A 2018 US study is the largest study known that surveys the general public about memory recovery in therapy.
 The study was presented to participants aged 50 years or older as a "Life Experience" survey and found that 8% of the 2,326 adults had reported seeing therapists, mostly starting in the 1990s, that discussed the possibility of repressed memories of abuse.
 4% of adults had reported recovering memories of abuse in therapy for which they had no previous memory.
 Recovered memories of abuse were associated with most therapy types.
+A 1994 survey of 1000 therapists by Michael D. Yapko found that 19% of the therapists knew of a case in which a client's memory had been suggested by therapy but was in fact false.

 Professional guidelines

 There are several individuals and groups that have published guidelines, criticisms or cautions about recovered memory therapy and techniques to stimulate recall: